siran/writing/books/A New Vision Of Money/A New Vision Of Money - 102 The desire to possess.md

 ## Emergency Switches

 The desire to possess bodies and material things is an attempt to fill a void.
-Since these goals are relatively easy to achieve, ths desire to possess will tend to be compulsive.
+Since these goals are relatively easy to achieve, this desire to possess will tend to be compulsive.
 That is, it can lead us to a state where our behavior becomes uncontrollable.